Casi ángeles: Plot

 Casi Ángeles is the story of a group of homeless and/ or orphaned children and teenagers who are exploited and forced to steal for Bartolomé Bedoya Agüero (Alejo García Pintos) and Justina Merarda García (Julia Calvo).
 However, everything changes when Cielo Mágico (Emilia Attias), acrobat and dancer, and Dr. Nicolás Bauer (Nicolás Vázquez), an archaeologist, enter the kids' lives.
 Cielo, through her music, her love and her kindness, and Nicolás, with his fatherly nature and dreams, give the children the chance to believe in joy again.
 They both keep important secrets that, when discovered, will change everyone's lives forever.
 This is a story packed with magic, love, music, songs, dances and competitions.
 Nonetheless, there is a mystery within the house and their relations, and it involves every single one of them.
 Their individual and group stories have to do with the secrets protected by the hidden portal in the clock inside the Inchaustis' mansion and the special connection that everyone has with it and each other.
 As a magic object, this portal has chosen each and every one of the Casi Ángeles with the utmost care, and everyone thus has a mission.
 Discovering this mission will be the meaning of this action-packed adventure.

 Seasons

 Season 1; Island Eudamón (2007)

-The story begins when Cielo Mágico (Emilia Attías) a circus acrobat, and Nicolás Bauer (Nicolás Vázquez), an archaeologist obsessed with finding the Island of Eudamón, arrive in the lives of a group of orphaned children exploited by the evil Bartolomé Bedoya Agüero (Alejo García Pintos) and his housekeeper Justina (Julia Calvo). and Nicolás Bauer (Nicolás Vázquez), an archaeologist obsessed with finding the Island of Eudamón.
+The story begins when Cielo Mágico (Emilia Attías) a circus acrobat, and Nicolás Bauer (Nicolás Vázquez), an archaeologist obsessed with finding the Island of Eudamón, arrive in the lives of a group of orphaned children exploited by the evil Bartolomé Bedoya Agüero (Alejo García Pintos) and his housekeeper Justina (Julia Calvo).
 Cielo and Nico will help and rescue these children, while discovering the dark secrets hidden in the Inchausti Mansion, linked to Cielo's past and Eudamón.
 In that mansion, Bartolomé serves as director of the BB Foundation, which he uses as a front for his fearsome plans, which are threatened by the appearance of the heirs, Ángeles and Luz Inchausti (Florencia Cagnasso).